Answers and fast facts about Communities In Schools.

 - We also bring resources to the school such as dental screenings and financial literacy classes for parents

 We measure our performance methodically, carefully evaluate all aspects of our programs and use this knowledge to constantly improve.
-In the 2014-2015 school year, 94 percent of students in grades K-11 were promoted to the next grade, 97 percent of eligible seniors graduated and 99 percent of students remained in school.
+In the 2016-2017 school year, 95 percent of students were promoted to the next grade, 97 percent of eligible students graduated and 99 percent of students remained in school.